-The college plans to invest heavily (\$60,000 in Narrative 5) in this area with the funding of the Career Connections Director position through this area, as that position will work with enhancing experiential learning for the postsecondary CTE programs.
+The college plans to invest in this area to support the student experience by supporting appropriate tools for the enhancement in WBL connections.
+With the Career Connections Director position in place and now funfed by other sources that position will work as intended to enhance experiential learning opportunited for the postsecondary CTE programs.
 The college will review and map where experiential learning is now happening and will work to incorporate more authentic experiences for CTE students through intentional work with business and industry partners and college faculty.
 We anticipate the use of our CTE program advisory committees to move this forward and to build this into our programs.